 CHEMICAL CATALYSIS FOR BIOENERGY

 Addresses challenges related to the catalytic upgrading of intermediates from both high- and low-temperature processes.

 The consortium provides access to more than 50 unique, world-class capabilities and expertise in materials theory and computation, synthesis, characterization, and analysis to accelerate the development of new biofuel catalysts and make improvements to existing catalytic systems.

 CONSORTIUM FOR COMPUTATIONAL PHYSICS AND CHEMISTRY

 Advances state-of-the-art computational modeling of fundamental physical and chemical processes.
 New fundamental insight and models developed by this consortium in conjunction with experimental verification will accelerate research and development, help target new applied research, and aid in the design of advanced catalysts, enzyme systems, and reactors.

 CO-OPTIMIZATION OF FUELS & ENGINES

-Works to advance the underlying science needed to develop fuel and engine technologies that will work in tandem to achieve significant efficiency and emissions benefits.
-Focuses on identifying and developing new high-performance biofuel blendstocks that can increase energy affordability and diversify fuel options, while reducing life cycle emissions from the transportation sector and improving the value proposition for bio-based fuels.
+Worked to advance the underlying science needed to develop fuel and engine technologies that work in tandem to achieve significant efficiency and emissions benefits.
+Focused on identifying and developing new high-performance biofuel blendstocks that increase energy affordability and diversify fuel options, while reducing life cycle emissions from the transportation sector and improving the value proposition for bio-based fuels.